Alessandro-Petitti/NASA_Space_app_challenge/README.md

 ## Credits

-This project was developed by [Your Name] and [Contributor Names] as a response to the challenge.
+This project was developed by Alessandro Petitti, Alessandro Ferranti Beatrice Bonifazi, Federico Bini, Sara Coppola and Esteban Rocchi as a response to the challenge.

-## License

-This project is licensed under the [License Name] - see the [LICENSE](LICENSE) file for details.